Dollar Tree (DLTR)

 12. Balance Sheet Assessment

-Dollar Tree reported $1.01 billion of cash and $7.91 billion of debt on its balance sheet in the most recent quarter.
+Dollar Tree reported $760.7 million of cash and $7.06 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 14. Is Now The Time To Buy Dollar Tree?

-Dollar Tree’s P/E ratio based on the next 12 months is 18.3x.
-Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+Dollar Tree’s P/E ratio based on the next 12 months is 16.2x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.